 The mission of the School of Journalism and Mass Communications is to improve and strengthen the societal roles of the professions of journalism and mass communications through teaching, research and service.
 See our complete mission statement.

 The School of Journalism and Mass Communications seeks to have a balance of faculty experience, bringing to the students a variety of scholarship and perspectives from focused researchers, work experiences, and scholarly work from creative specialists.
 The faculty includes nationally renowned scholars, photojournalists, creative directors, media planners, broadcast managers, reporters, editors, and graphic designers.
-In Fall 2013, students had access to 36 full-time faculty, 12 adjunct faculty, and 2 graduate teaching assistants.
+In Fall 2020, students have access to 50 full-time faculty.

 Retention and Graduation Rates